 Vodka distillers keep the still running until the spirit is nearly pure alcohol, and then add water.
-The taste of the water added can provide subtle, yet singular flavor to the spirit.
+The taste of the water added can provide subtle, yet singular flavor to the types of vodka.

-Most consider bacon vodka too odd for straight sipping, but devotees claim it makes a heck of a Bloody Mary.
+Most consider bacon vodka too odd for straight sipping, but devotees claim its the type of vodka for a great Bloody Mary.

 Ready to dive deep into some other different types of liquor?
 Click here to read our comprehensive guide of all things alcohol.